sphinx-contrib/youtube/docs/index.rst

 Overview
 --------

-This module provides support for including YouTube and Vimeo videos in Sphinx rst documents.
+This module provides support for including YouTube, Vimeo and PeerTube videos in Sphinx rst documents.

-This module defines directives, youtube and vimeo which insert videos from the respective platforms.
+This module defines directives, youtube, vimeo and peertube which insert videos from the respective platforms.
 They take a single, required argument, which is the video ID:

 .. code-block:: rst